LSSTDESC/descwl-shear-sims/tutorials/tutorial-basic.md

 import descwl_shear_sims
 ```

 # Install simulation data (optional)

-This is data used by the the WeakLensingDeblending to generate galaxies, as well
+We will get a tar file with data used by the the WeakLensingDeblending to
-as for generating stars and star masks and bleeds.
-You can skip this if you only
+generate galaxies, as well as some data for generating stars and star masks and
-plan to work with simpler simulations
+bleeds.
+You can skip this if you only plan to work with simpler simulations

 ```bash
 wget https://www.cosmo.bnl.gov/www/esheldon/data/catsim.tar.gz